 3. Create two-way channels of communication

 Ensure your business has easy access to channels for open and resourceful communication to avoid unproductive drama.
 Actively listen and take on board any feedback along with any opportunity to offer real-time praise and constructive criticism.
 Focus on direct one-to-one conversations and avoid top-down communications as these can become convoluted and misunderstood.
 It may help to provide spaces where employees can come together and solve issues without involving management.
+Consider courses for public speaking in nyc if you really want up your game when it comes to speaking and communication.

 4. Streamline your onboarding process